ongov/ontario-design-system/packages/ontario-design-system-global-styles/README.md

 #### 2. Import specific styles

 You can be more granular by explicitly importing specific styles from our global styles package.
-For example, if you only require our global variables, you can include the following `use` rule to import specific styles:
+For example, if you only require our global variables, you can include the following [`@use`](https://sass-lang.com/documentation/at-rules/use) rule to import specific styles:

 `@use '@ontario-digital-service/ontario-design-system-global-styles/dist/styles/scss/1-variables/global.variables' as globalVariables;`